Anup-Deshmukh/Unsupervised-Chunking/README.md

 - python3 test_model4_hrnn.py

 ## Acknowledgments

+If you find this code helpful do cite our EMNLP 2021 paper: "Unsupervised Chunking as Syntactic Structure Induction with a Knowledge-Transfer Approach" (https://aclanthology.org/2021.findings-emnlp.307/)

 Utility functions from the folder "utils" and datasets used in this repo are originally from the source code for:
 - Are Pre-trained Language Models Aware of Phrases?
 Simple but Strong Baselines for Grammar Induction** (Y. Kim et al., ACL 2019).